 Every living cell in our body (except red blood cells) are controlled by an internal “clock” which drives our circadian rhythm.
-This process is controlled by some external triggers such as our sleep cycle i.e. light/dark entering the eye and our feeding times.
+If you think about it, all of our cells inside our body are in the dark.
+They rely on external cues to know when to function.
+This process is controlled by some external triggers such as our sleep cycle i.e. light/dark entering the eye and interestingly, our feeding times.

-These cues are known as Zeitgeber or “time-givers” and help set our internal clock and even affect how our gut bacteria and immune system responds which you can read more about in my recent blog “how to improve your immunity”
+These cues are known as Zeitgeber or “time-givers” and help set our internal clock and even affect how our gut bacteria and immune system responds which is fascinating to think that trillions of bacteria have a beneficial impact on our immune system when we treat them right…you can read more about in my recent blog “how to improve your immunity”

-A team of scientists at the University of Oxford have discovered an important component of our circadian rhythym; a liver gene known as REVERB-alpha which is one of a network of proteins that keep our organs “ticking” in time with our internal clock.
+A team of scientists at the University of Oxford have discovered an important link to a new gene discovery and our metabolism; this component of our circadian rhythm; a liver gene known as REVERB-alpha is one of a network of proteins that keep our organs “ticking” in time with our internal clock.

-This gene – if you have the “fully coded” version can help your liver deal with the occasional “insult” i.e. late night and late night snacks but variations in this gene are associated with obesity so it is not surprising that those unlucky people will not be so lucky with out of sync eating habits.
+This gene – if you have the “fully coded” version can help your liver deal with the occasional “insult” i.e. late night and late night snacks, but variations sometimes known as “snips” or ” SNP” in this gene are associated with obesity so it is not surprising that those unlucky people will not be so lucky regularly eating late.
 Timing is more important than we ever realised when it comes with your body’s immunity, sleep, digestion and metabolism.

-Research shows that mice lacking this gene were more prone to storing fat around the middle and around their organs and became obese very quickly when given a high-fat diet.
+Research shows that mice lacking this gene were more prone to storing fat around the middle (err, sounds familiar!) and around their organs and became obese very quickly when given a high-fat diet.

 What can you do?